NLnetLabs/rotonda-doc/manual/source/components/connector.rst

 Pipeline Interaction
 --------------------

-The ``mrt-in`` component ingests MRT messages from a file, extracts all the peers mentioned in the TableDump tables in it, and all the BGP messages encapsulated in it.
-It then explodes all the BGP messages into (prefix, Route) tuples, together with session data, including data about the peers.
+The ``mrt-in`` component ingests MRT messages from a file, extracts all the peers mentioned in the ``PEER_INDEX_TABLE`` in the TableDump, and all the BGP messages encapsulated in it.
+It then explodes all the BGP messages into ``(prefix, Route, RouteContext)`` tuples.
 It keeps a session open for the file for the duration of the lifetime of the component.

+Rotonda will assign one ``ingress_id`` per peer found in the TableDump table.

 .. raw:: html